- Publish Date: 01-09-2020 / 1:49 PM

-Another homemade favorites for treating urinary tract infections is orange juice.
+Urinary tract infections causes can be put at a bear with drinking orange juice often.
+Indeed, a homemade favorite for treating urinary tract infections is orange juice.
 One cup of freshly squeezed orange juice will give you 124mg of vitamin C. That is more than enough to boost your immune system enough to fight infection.

 In a study published by the AOGS medical journal in 2010, researchers administered 100mg of vitamin C to pregnant women suffering from UTIs.
 They found that this dosage, taken daily, was influential in helping address UTI pain and reducing the risk for the infections to extend.

 If you prefer to take your vitamin C in capsule form rather than orange juice, feel free to do so.
 Orange juice is highly recommended because it will allow you to absorb more fluids and further encourage urination.
 However, any vitamin C supplement containing at least 100mg should be just as effective in combating urinary tract infections.

 Other Possible Home Treatments for UTI

 We have talked at length about the importance of drinking lots of water to aid urination to clear your bladder, thereby eliminating the bacteria in your system.
 We also have discussed drinking unsweetened cranberry juice for its efficacy in fighting urinary tract infections—as well as eating foods high in Vitamin C, such as freshly squeezed orange juice.